Olympic Assembly of Belarus’ NOC

 During the Olympic Assembly the head of state heard out a number of reports of heads of sports organizations and federations.
 Certain issues on the agenda were solved as well.

-Belarus President Alexander Lukashenko was reelected President of the National Olympic Committee of Belarus.
-Alexander Lukashenko’s candidacy was proposed by USSR Honored Master of Sports, Olympic champion in kayak and canoe, Honored Figure of Physical Education and Sports, Honored Coach of Belarus Sergei Makarenko.
+Belarus President Aleksandr Lukashenko was reelected President of the National Olympic Committee of Belarus.
+Aleksandr Lukashenko’s candidacy was proposed by USSR Honored Master of Sports, Olympic champion in kayak and canoe, Honored Figure of Physical Education and Sports, Honored Coach of Belarus Sergei Makarenko.
 The first vice president, vice presidents, and members of the NOC Executive Committee were elected as well.

-“I have decided and I promise that extended sessions of the NOC Executive Committee under the auspices of the president will take place every three months,” Alexander Lukashenko said.
+“I have decided and I promise that extended sessions of the NOC Executive Committee under the auspices of the president will take place every three months,” Aleksandr Lukashenko said.

 Apart from that, the president will take part in the annual final meeting of the National Olympic Committee.
 It will focus on the most topical and urgent issues.
 One of them is money spending.